-During the course of the Vietnam War, billions of propaganda leaflets were dropped in Laos, Cambodia and Vietnam, mostly along the Ho Chi Minh Trail, where the US waged a long and intensive Psyops war against the North Vietnamese, Viet Cong and Pathet Laos troops on and around the Trail.
+During the course of the Vietnam War, billions of propaganda leaflets were dropped in Laos, Cambodia and Vietnam, mostly along the Ho Chi Minh Trail, where the US waged a long, expensive, intensive (and ultimately unsuccessful) Psyops war against the North Vietnamese, Viet Cong and Pathet Laos troops on and around the Trail.

 © Peter Alan Lloyd